-A new stream of Brock’s Teaching and Learning Innovation Grants is intended to enhance student learning by offering faculty members one-time funding to develop innovative ways to incorporate Canada Games content and community projects into Brock courses.
+A new stream of Brock’s Teaching and Learning Innovation Grants was intended to enhance student learning by offering faculty members one-time funding to develop innovative ways to incorporate Canada Games content and community projects into Brock courses.

-Grants would support a range of initiatives, including:
+These grants supported a range of initiatives, including:

 - creating student placement or service learning opportunities related to the Games;